 People can find out more about the collections that are held at the Irish Jesuit archive by searching their catalogue ».
-Damien Burke, Province Archivist for the Irish Jesuit Archive, will also examine the story of these missionaries in a guest blogpost.
+Damien Burke, Province Archivist for the Irish Jesuit Archive, also examines the story of these missionaries in a DRI blogpost ».
 To find out more about DRI’s new collections, people can subscribe to their newsletter » or follow them on Twitter » or Instagram ».

 Image: Regional Seminary, Aberdeen, Hong Kong for native Chinese Seminarians [Irish Jesuit Archives].